Best Espresso Martini Recipe

 • 1 ½ ounces vodka

-• 1 ounce espresso one shot of espresso
+• 1 ounce espresso, one shot of espresso

 • Handful of ice

-• Instant espresso to garnish (optional)
+• Instant espresso or 3 coffee beans, to garnish (optional)

 Instructions